Daaaaanl/Daaaaanl.github.io/essays/se-and-interests.md

 ---
 layout: essay
 type: essay
-title: Interests and Software Engineering
+title: The Start and Whats to Come
 date: 2017-01-20
 labels:
   - Software Engineering